 An interesting tool that is a good addition to the mason’s tool chest is the bushing hammer.
 This hammer has a head made of a rectangular block of steel.
-But instead of smooth ends on the head, the heads consist of an orderly arrangement of steel points.
-How many points are in the head vary depending on the size of the hammer.
+But instead of smooth ends on the head, the head includes an orderly arrangement of steel points.
+How many points are on the head vary depending on the size of the hammer.

-The bushing hammer is one of the more specialized masonry tools, and is used almost exclusively on limestone.
+The bushing hammer is one of the more specialized masonry tools, and is used almost exclusively on limestone; on other types of stones it may not work well and if used on sandstone it can completely compromise the structural integrity of the stone.
 However, that said, for the builder who works with limestone, the bushing hammer will prove to be a very useful tool.

 What the Bushing Hammer Does